-In March 2020, MCE created an Operating Reserve Fund to allow MCE to defer revenue in years when financial results are strong to be used in future years when financial results are not as strong or stressed.
-In accordance with GASB 62, the amount deposited into the fund is shown as a reduction of operating revenues and reported on the statements of net position as a deferred inflow of resources.
+In March 2020, MCE created an Operating Reserve Fund to allow MCE to defer revenue in years when financial results are strong to be used in future years when financial results are stressed.
+In accordance with GASB Statement No. 62, the amount deposited into the fund is shown as a reduction of operating revenues and reported on the statements of net position as a deferred inflow of resources.

-MCE transferred \$4,500,000 and \$10,500,000 to the Operating Reserve Fund for the years ended March 31, 2021 and 2020, respectively.
-The total balance at March 31, 2021 is \$15,000,000.
+MCE transferred \$0 and \$4,500,000 to the Operating Reserve Fund for the years ended March 31, 2022 and 2021, respectively.
+The total balance at March 31, 2022 and 2021 is \$15,000,000.